Questions about end of life care

 • Confusion – Speak calmly and be reassuring.
 Hold hands or use a gentle touch if it’s comforting.
 Remind the person where he or she is and who is there.

 Some families opt for medical support for their loved ones in order to enjoy what little time they have left with them.
-Whether your loved one requires a Carer or Registered Nurse, Cavendish Homecare can provide the much need superior care in your home.
+Whether your loved one requires a Carer or Registered Nurse, Cavendish Homecare can provide the much needed superior care in your home.